How To Insure a Car With a Rebuilt or Salvage Title

 Can you insure a car with a rebuilt or salvage title?

-You cannot insure a car with a salvage title since it can't be driven on the road.
-Cars with rebuilt titles can be insured, but the process is more difficult than for cars with clean titles.
+Cars with rebuilt titles can be insured, but it's more difficult than for cars with clean titles.

-Most insurance companies will write a liability policy for a rebuilt title car, but are often hesitant to offer a full-coverage policy.
+Most insurance companies will sell you a liability policy for a rebuilt title car.
+Liability coverage only pays for the damage you cause in an accident.
+Insurance companies are often hesitant to offer a full coverage policy, which adds coverage for your own car.

 According to Kelley Blue Book (KBB), a rebuilt salvage title car is typically worth 20% to 40% less than one that has a clean title.
 If you make a comprehensive or collision claim on a rebuilt salvage car, you should be prepared for a much lower insurance payout.

 Another concern is safety.
-Reconditioned salvage title cars may have issues that were not addressed in the restoration process and can lead to danger on the road.
+Rebuilt cars may have issues that weren't fixed during the restoration process, which can be more dangerous on the road.

-For example, a mechanic might overlook certain structural or alignment issues, or even skimp on certain procedures during the restoration to make the process cheaper.
-Car insurance companies realize the risks of this situation and often assume rebuilt salvage title cars will be more likely to result in insurance claims.
+For example, a mechanic might overlook certain structural or alignment issues, or even skimp on certain steps to make the process cheaper.
+Because of this, car insurance companies often assume rebuilt salvage title cars are more dangerous, which makes them more likely to be involved in insurance claims.

 How to get rebuilt salvage title car insurance

-Some insurers won't cover rebuilt salvage title cars — even if you just want liability insurance — so be prepared to compare quotes from multiple companies.
+Some companies won't cover rebuilt salvage title cars, even if you just want liability insurance, so be prepared to compare quotes from multiple companies.

-- Shop around: If you want full-coverage auto insurance, with comprehensive coverage, you'll need to contact several insurers and provide info about the vehicle's history to see who will offer you rebuilt salvage car insurance.
+- Shop around: If you want full coverage auto insurance, which includes comprehensive coverage, you'll need to contact several companies and provide info about the vehicle's history to see which companies will offer you rebuilt salvage car insurance.

-- Be prepared for higher rates: Not every insurance company charges more for rebuilt title vehicles, but some insurers add a surcharge of up to 20%.
+- Be prepared for higher rates: Not every insurance company charges more for rebuilt title vehicles, but some companies add a surcharge of up to 20%.

 - Consider reducing your coverage: In many cases, it can be a better deal to only get liability coverage rather than full coverage because the potential payout for any damage to the car is lower.

-Once you've found an insurer that will cover a rebuilt salvage car, you'll typically need to provide info about your car to get a quote and buy a policy:
+Once you've found a company that will cover a rebuilt salvage car, you'll typically need to provide info about your car to get a quote and buy a policy:

-- Certified mechanic's statement: This is required by most insurers in order to verify that the car is in good working order.
+- Certified mechanic's statement: Most insurance companies require this to verify that the car is in good working order.

-- Photos of your car: Pictures of your car — and video in some cases — will be necessary if you want full-coverage insurance.
-The photos act as "before" images that the insurer can compare damage to if you make a claim.
+- Photos of your car: Pictures (and sometimes videos) of your car might be necessary if you want full coverage insurance.
+The photos act as "before" images that the company can compare damage to if you make a claim.

 Which insurance companies cover rebuilt titles?